adenaud/sentry-redmine/README.rst

 An extension for Sentry which integrates with Redmine.
 Specifically, it allows you to easily create Redmine issues from events within Sentry.

+This is a fork with SSL verfication disabled.

 Install
 -------